 Personal rights

 Discrimination and sexualized violence represent a massive impairment of personal rights, a violation of the rights of all members of the university under employment law, employment contracts and membership rights, as well as a significant disruption to university operations.
-It creates a climate of intimidation and degradation that can not only damage confidence in the psychological and physical integrity of the workplace or place of study, the enjoyment and ability to work and study, but also the health of those affected.
+It creates a climate of intimidation and humiliation that can damage not only confidence in the psychological and physical integrity of the workplace or place of study, the enjoyment and ability to work and study, but also the health of those affected.

-Right to lodge a complaint
+Right of complaint

 Contact points

-in Kaiserslautern: c.roevekamp[at]rptu.de / Website
+in Kaiserslautern: c.roevekamp[at]rptu.de / website

 in Landau: francesca.vidal[at]rptu.de / Website